Ola-Daniel/qrcodebakery/README.md

 Disclaimer
 ----------

-This project is provided as-is, and the developers are not responsible for any misuse or unintended consequences of generated QR codes.
+This project is provided as-is, and the author and contributors of this project are not liable for any damages or losses arising from the use or misuse of this tool.
+By using this tool, you agree to indemnify and hold harmless the author and contributors from any claims, liabilities, costs or expenses that may result from your use of the tool or the generated policy.
+This disclaimer is subject to change without notice and you should check this page periodically for updates.

 License
 -------